FBI tracking major uptick in teens targeted by online threat “sextortion”

 Block the predator and do not delete the profile or messages because that can be helpful to law enforcement in identifying and stopping them.

-Visit missingkids.org/IsYourExplicitContentOutThere to learn how to notify companies yourself or visit cybertipline.org to get help with the process.
+Visit https://missingkids.org/IsYourExplicitContentOutThere to learn how to notify companies yourself or visit www.cybertipline.org to get help with the process.

 If you don’t feel that you have adults in your corner, you can reach out to NCMEC for support at gethelp@ncmec.org or call NCMEC at 1-800-THE-LOST.

 Learn how sextortion works and how to talk to your children about it.
-Information, resources, and conversation guides are available at fbi.gov/sextortion.
+Information, resources and conversation guides are available at www.fbi.gov/sextortion.